The Scene Changes (Perry Como album)

 The Scene Changes is Perry Como's 12th RCA Victor 12-inch long-play album.
 Songs for the album were recorded at RCA Victor's Nashville studios under the helm of producer Chet Atkins.

 Overview

 With The Scene Changes, producer Chet Atkins combines Como's vocals with the "Nashville sound" that Atkins help popularize.
 Anita Kerr was also brought in as the conductor and arranger, while the Anita Kerr Quartet provided vocal harmonies.
 Floyd Cramer pitches in on piano.
 The album includes the hit single, "Dream On Little Dreamer".

 Critical reception

+Variety notes "Como delivers a repoertoire of folk-flavored ballads with his distinctively easy-going style."

 Being recorded in Nashville, Record Mirror notes "the instrumentalists behind Perry are all a part of the Nashville scene and although you could never call Perry a C & W singer, he does capture some of the Jim Reeves deep-voiced atmosphere."

 Jason Ankeny of AllMusic believes "Como's effortless sophistication proves an ideal match for the Nashville sound."